wishmaster815/BT-AI-ML-OCT-2025-247/README.md

-# AI/ML Internship at Badkul Technologies
+# AI/ML Internship

-This repository contains projects and exercises completed during my 1-month AI/ML internship at **Badkul Technologies**.
+This repository contains projects and exercises practiced during my 1-month AI/ML internship at **Badkul Technologies**.
 It showcases my learning, experiments, and hands-on work in machine learning and data science.

 ## Contents